Professor Pankaj Ghemawat

 Associate Research Scholar

 Phillip Bastian joined the team at the Center for the Globalization of Education and Management as an Associate Research Scholar in February 2015.
-His research interests include international economic policy, economic indicators and data visualization.
+His research interests include international economic policy, data science, economic measurement and visualization tools.

 Prior to his appointment at Stern, he was a freelance economic and statistical consultant.
 His clients included the United Nations Secretariat and several of its agencies, the World Bank and the Economist Intelligence Unit.
 Mr. Bastian began his career as an economist at the United States Bureau of Labor Statistics, where he researched trends in occupations and industries within the U.S. economy and their influence on future employment.